End of life options should be considered carefully for any product.

-Effective waste management is confusing, there are many different end-of-life options, but what is appropriate for one material or type of waste, may not be for another.
-Further confusing the issue is all the different classifications and terminology one must understand to correctly sort waste and recycling, such as ‘hazardous’ and ‘offensive’ or ‘biodegradable’ and ‘compostable.’
-Check out our guide about biodegradability and compostability to learn more about those terms, or read on below to learn about different end-of-life options.
+Effective waste management is confusing, there are many different end-of-life options and what is appropriate for one type of material or waste, may not be for another.
+Further confusing the issue is all the different classifications and terminology one must understand to correctly sort waste and recycling, such ‘biodegradable’ and ‘compostable.’

 The end result of composting is carbon dioxide, water and humus, a soil nutrient.
 The results of this process are dependent on the temperature and humidity of the environment.